materialsproject/fireworks/docs/installation.rst

     pip install fabric  # (only needed if using daemon mode of qlaunch!) pip install requests  # (only needed if you want to use the NEWT queue adapter!)

-   .. note:: You may need administrator access, e.g. ``sudo pip install FireWorks``.
+   .. note:: If you are getting permissions error, you might include the ``--user`` option, i.e., ``pip install --user FireWorks``.
+Another option is invoking administrator access, e.g., ``sudo pip install FireWorks``.
    .. note:: If installation fails with a message like "error: can't copy 'XXXXX': doesn't exist or not a regular file", try updating pip via ``pip install --upgrade pip``.

 #.
 Separately, you can download the Firework tutorial files if you plan on going through the tutorials.
 You can download these from the `FireWorks Github page <https://github.com/materialsproject/fireworks>`_.
 All you need is the ``fw_tutorial`` directory, but it might be easiest to download the entire source and just copy the ``fw_tutorial`` directory somewhere else.